guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 When kubernetes is being installed on a system, it's actually installing the following components: the <span style="color:#98971a">API Server</span>, <span style="color:#98971a">etcd service</span>, <span style="color:#98971a">kubelet service</span>, <span style="color:#98971a">Container Runtime</span>, <span style="color:#98971a">Controller and Schedulers</span>.

 The <span style="color:#98971a">Control Plane</span> maintains the intended cluster state by making decisions about the cluster and detecting and responding to events in the cluster.
 Each node is <strong style="color: white">managed</strong> by the Control Plane and contains the services necessary to run applications.

+O <span style="color:#98971a">API Server</span> é o servidor de API do kubernetes.
+Pertence a camada de gerenciamento do kubernetes, é um componente do Control Plane. É escalonável horizontalmente (tolerância a falhas).

-<span style="color:#98971a">API Server</span> acts as the front end for Kubernetes - the users, management devices, command line interfaces, all talk to the API server to interact with the Kubernetes cluster. <strong style="color: #b16286">All the communication in the cluster utilizes this API</strong>.
+The <span style="color:#98971a">API Server</span> acts as the front end for Kubernetes - the users, management devices, command line interfaces, all talk to the API server to interact with the Kubernetes cluster. <strong style="color: #b16286">All the communication in the cluster utilizes this API</strong>.

+The <span style="color:#98971a">controllers</span> are the brain behind orchestration.
+They are <strong style="color: #d79921">responsible for noticing and responding when nodes, containers or endpoints goes down</strong>.
+The controllers make decisions to bring up new containers in such cases.

+O <span style="color:#98971a">Cloud controller manager</span> é um componente opcional que executa controladores específicos para provedor de nuvem.
+Ele vincula o cluster na API do provedor de nuvem.

 <span style="color:#98971a">Etcd</span> is <strong style="color: #d79921">distributed, reliable and highly available key value store</strong> used by Kubernetes to store all data used to manage the cluster.
 It stores deployment configuration data, defines the state in a <span style="color:#d65d0e">Kubernetes cluster</span>, and the system works to bring the actual state to match the desired state.